una/una.github.io/_posts/blog/2017-06-04-local-css-vars.md

 ## Is it Ready?

-CSS Variables are widely supported in browsers today, though support is lacking in Internet Explorer, and edge is still working on it.
+CSS Variables are widely supported in browsers today, though support is lacking in Internet Explorer, and Edge is still working on full support.
 However, there are two alternatives if you need to support those browsers and want to get started today.

 Current Support is as follows: